kyrie-louy/kyrie-louy.github.io/_pages/about.md

 Prior to my , I earned my Bachelor’s degree in Computer Science from the City University of Hong Kong.
 I was fortunate to work with Prof. [Jianping Wang](https://www.cs.cityu.edu.hk/~jianwang/) on adversarial attacks against autonomous driving.

-If you’re interested in this field, I also help maintain the [Awesome-Autonomous-Driving-Security](https://github.com/ideasplus/Awesome-Autonomous-Driving-Security) paper list—feel free to check it out!
+I also help maintain the [Awesome-Autonomous-Driving-Security](https://github.com/ideasplus/Awesome-Autonomous-Driving-Security) paper list—feel free to check it out!

 # Education